 Note before we start this article

 I hate that I even have to say this, because it should be common sense, but do not cross fences to pet cows or sheep.
-Don’t try to pet them or feed them at al. Admire them but from a distance.
+Don’t try to pet them if they are not walking towards the fence and do not feed them at all.
+Admire them, but from a distance.
 When I travelled through my country, I saw tourists trying to continually walk after sheep who didn’t want to eat the grass out of their hands.
 Of course, I said something about it.
 But simply don’t be like this.
 Respect the animals and country you’re in.

 Don’t walk inside of tulip fields either, unless you have the permission of a farmer.
 Dutch tulip fields aren’t here for your nice Instagram photos.
 It’s an industry, and it’s the livelihood of the farmers that you are putting at risk when you’re trying to walk in them.

 1. Visit the Wadden Island of Texel

 The Dutch West Frisian island of Texel is the most popular Dutch island to visit in The Netherlands.
 It is also the biggest island that we have.
 Most of the tourists visit the island during summer, so if you prefer the visit outside the primary tourist season in The Netherlands, then I would recommend you to visit anywhere from September- until June.
 The island is one of the places you have to go to in The Netherlands.

 This island in The Netherlands is very famous for having one of the national parks in the country, as well as delicious local cuisine, stunning beaches, local beers and beautiful villages.
 There are many things to do on Texel, and I would recommend you to stay at least two days in Texel so that you can explore the island.
 One day in Texel is too short, in my opinion.
 The ferry to the island of Texel runs from Den Helder, find more information here.